DesignSafe-CI/DS_Use_Case_template/docs/arduino/usecase.md

 ### Description

 Site response analysis for liquefiable soils is fundamental in the estimation of demands on civil infrastructure including buildings and lifelines.
-Current state of the art numerical methods requires the use of advance constitutive models and fully couple nonlinear finite element (FEM) tools.
-Advanced constitutive models require the calibration of material parameters based on experimental test.
+Current state of the art numerical methods require the use of advance constitutive models and fully couple nonlinear finite element (FEM) tools.
+Advanced constitutive models require the calibration of material parameters based on experimental tests.
 These parameters include uncertainties that in turn propagate to uncertenties in the estimation of demands.
 These use-case products provide simple examples showing how to achieve this using SimCenter tools and the DesignSafe cyber infrastructure.

 [Link Example - this goes to Google](https://www.google.com)

 ## Header 2

-### 2.1 - Notebooks published in DesignSafe)
+### 2.1 - Notebooks published in DesignSafe
 A suite of Jupyter Notebooks published in DesignSafe navigates the process of  constitutive model parameter calibration and site response analysis for a simple liquefaction case.
 Both notebooks leverage existing SimCenter backend functionality (e.g. Dakota, OpenSees, etc) implemented in quoFEM and run locally and in TACC through DesignSafe.

-### 2.2 - Understanding the OpenSees simulation schema)
+### 2.2 - Understanding the OpenSees simulation schema
-Understanding single element using OpenSees.
+* Understanding single element using OpenSees.
-Understanding multiple single element analysis using OpenSeesMP.
+* Understanding multiple single element analysis using OpenSeesMP.
-Understanding site response analysis using TAPIS OpenSees API in DesignSafe
+* Understanding site response analysis using TAPIS OpenSees API in DesignSafe

 *Add images to the folder img and use relative path to specify the location of the image.*